cmatteri/CC1101-Weather-Receiver/README.md

 Design files for a PCB and case will be released soon.

 For a demo of this system see http://matterivineyards.com/weather (note: the system is often down for development, so there may be gaps or out of date data.)

-**WARNING:**  The Arduino Pro Mini has a ceramic resonator with a high tolerance (5000 ppm).
-This tolerance is too high to ensure the receiver will operate reliably without manual calibration.
-Until I can write code to automate the calibration, please email me for details before using this code.